Privacy Policy - BrickHunter

 • Retention: 3 years from the last message, to evidence that we answered within the legally required timeframes.
 Data-subject requests we have acted on are retained for 3 years to evidence compliance.

-2.11 Security logging
+2.11 Security and API access logging

 • Retention: 14 days, after which logs are rotated out automatically.